Controller Synthesis of Collaborative Signal Temporal Logic Tasks for Multi-Agent Systems via Assume-Guarantee Contracts: Assume-Guarantee Contracts and Compositional Reasoning

-In the sequel, STL tasks will be formulated as contracts by leveraging the above-presented funnel-based framework.
+In the sequel, STL tasks will be formulated as contracts by leveraging the above-presented PPC-based framework.
 We will then design local controllers enforcing the local contracts over the agents (cf. Section \ref{sec:localcontroller}, Theorem \ref{theorem}).